anxpara/wayfinder-animation-tool/README.md

 WAT can be used with any animation framework, but is designed with AnimeJs in mind for instant integration.

 * Visualize and test your waypoints and travelers in real-time while tinkering with browser dev tools
-* Escape old paradigms for targeting both   desktop and mobile together
+* Escape old paradigms for developing/animating desktop and mobile together
 * Lift off from waypoints with additional relative animations and transforms, if desired
 * Easily incorporate wayfinder into an existing site (theoretically, atm), since any old div can be a waypoint with no modification

 WAT is written in Typescript because TS is superior, although TS compiles down to JS, if you must use it.
-A couple required scss mixins are provided for a quick start, but their properties can be manually copied if you're not using scss/sass.
-Wat has zero dependencies.
+A couple required scss mixins are provided in wayfinder.scss, or as classes in wayfinder.css.
+WAT currently has zero dependencies, but will eventually depend on a matrix library, e.g. glMatrix.

 ## How it works